rucio/rucio/doc/rucio-server.md

     #GRANT ALL PRIVILEGES ON DATABASE rucio TO rucio;

 Add a schema to the database (make sure it is active so dont't forget the *\c rucio* above).
-I should also be named **rucio**:
+The schema should also be named **rucio**:

     #CREATE SCHEMA rucio;
     #GRANT ALL PRIVILEGES ON SCHEMA rucio TO rucio;

 Then, exit the CLI.

-Next, make sure that local users can log in with password on the TCP port of the PostgreSQL server.
+Next, make sure that local users can log in with name and password on the TCP port of the PostgreSQL server.
 This is configured in the file

     /etc/postgresql/VERSION/main/pg_hba.conf (Postgres Host based authentication)